 Mr. Potvin obtained his Chartered Accountant (CA) degree in May 1990, after graduating from the University of Quebec in Montreal (UQAM).
-Mr. Potvin is an officer of Bourassa Boyer inc., Chartered Accountant firm, where he has more than 20 years of experience in accounting, audit, finance advisory and fiscal tax planning for private and public enterprises.
+Mr. Potvin is Director of Potvin Allard CA Inc., Chartered Accountant firm.
+He has more than 20 years of experience in accounting, audit, finance advisory and fiscal tax planning for private and public enterprises.
 Mr. Potvin has been a leader in the correction and preparation process of the Uniform Evaluation of Chartered Accountants (UFE), from 1991 to 2007.
 He is also a member of the Board of Directors of Summerlea Golf and Country Club, since 2005.